CmsChase/cf-difficulty-prediction/README.md

 ## Research question

-Can Codeforces official problem ratings be predicted from public structured data without scraping problem statements or using private user histories?
+Can Codeforces official problem ratings be predicted from public platform signals, and how much do metadata, solved statistics, and lightweight statement-structure features contribute under post-publication and cold-start settings?

 ## Main findings